Man kills self by jumping in front of train on Delhi Metro's Blue Line | Business

 - India

-A 65-year-old man died allegedly after jumping in front of a moving train at Tilak Nagar metro station on Thursday, police said.
+A 65-year-old man, who under depression after his business suffered losses during the COVID-19 pandemic, died on Thursday, allegedly after jumping in front of a moving train at Tilak Nagar metro station, police said.

 The incident was reported at 8.34 am, they said.